eslint/rfcs/designs/2023-only-run-reporting-rules/README.md

 rules are not actually run, an assumption would have to be made that all directives on rules marked false by the predicate are used when in this mode.
 This is a reasonable assumption, as the user likely does not expect `warn` flags to be touched at all in this mode.
+This would also apply to blanket `eslint-disable` directives that disable all rules, which should always be assumed to be used while a predicate is passed.

 In cases of conflicting flags such as the `--max-warnings` flag, this altered `--quiet` flag behavior should be disabled while it is in use.
 This is to ensure that the `--max-warnings`